 Prior to the Covid-19 crisis and following publication of the NHS Interim People Plan, colleagues from health service and social care bodies across the North West had met to consider how best to deliver the ambitions of the interim plan across the region.
-This included the NHS NWLA, NHS England & NHS Improvement, NHs Health Education England, Academic Health Science Networks, ICS Workforce Leads, Chair of the NW HR Directors’ Network, Association of Directors of Adult Social Services and Skills for Care.
+This included the NHS NWLA, NHS England, NHs Health Education England, Academic Health Science Networks, ICS Workforce Leads, Chair of the NW HR Directors’ Network, Association of Directors of Adult Social Services and Skills for Care.

 Discussions were focused on developing a shared vision, creating a collaborative approach to delivery, ensuring clarity on what each would deliver, identifying and understanding synergies and interdependencies.
 Oversight of the work was to be via the North West People Board (not yet established) with the aim of providing clarity on the workforce agenda across the North West, avoiding duplication of effort and making most effective use of public monies.